solosoyfranco/SysDevEngineer/README.md

 * How to connect to a remote server or what is SSH?

+        SSH, also known as Secure Shell or Secure Socket shell, is a cryptographic network protocol that gives users (administrators) a secure way to access over an unsecured network.
         ``` ssh username@servername_or_ip ```

 * How to get all environment variables and how can you use them?